iapyeh/sshscript/index.md

 ## Disclaimer

-- Developing and testing on MacOS, Linux only.
+- Developing and testing on MacOS, Linux, Freebsd only.
+For Windows users, suggestion is to use the SSHScript in the "bash of Powershell" or the WSL.
-- This project is still in the beta phase.
-I’d like to keep its interface stable, but subject to change without notice.
 - Please use it at your own risk.